magabrielaa/data-visualization/README.md

 This is my repository for my Data Visualization for Policy Analysis course.
 It will contain weekly homework and project assignments throughout the Fall quarter from September to December 2022.

 ## Goal
-To acquire data visualization 📊 📈 📉 skills that can be used to engage people with public policy issues.
+To acquire data visualization 📊 📈 📉 skills that can be used to engage people with challenging public policy and social impact issues.
 I am interested in data story-telling from an accessible standpoint that can reach a variety of audiences.

 ## Homework Assignments